Ebrach Abbey: Park

 The parks were significantly changed in the 19th century.
 The large fountain by W. van der Auvera, showing Heracles and Antaeus (1747).
 A guard tower to the south west was planned by Balthasar Neumann.
 To the northwest and north there are administrative buildings and a terrace with an orangerie.
 In the past gates around the square were locked at night.
 The Bamberger Tor still remains.

-Today

-A museum and some parts of the abbey buildings can still be visited on guided tours of the prison area.
-The church is open to the public.
-Summer concerts are held in the abbey's Imperial Hall and in the church.